-- Reason for the New Course:

-- COS is looking to expand its global presence, this course will help toward accomplishing that goal and will give students a great resume building experience.

-- Relationship to Existing Programs:

-The course can be used in various undergraduate programs across the university.
-For undergraduate students, our goal is to obtain the Mason Core: Global Understanding attribute

-- Relationship to Existing Courses:

-- Has been offered under the UNIV prefix in the past.
-A graduate version of this course will also be created and the courses will be likely crosslisted each semester they are offered.

-- Semester of Initial Offering: Summer 2018

-- Proposed Instructors: Padmanabhan Seshaiyer

-- Insert Tentative Syllabus Below
+- Reason for the New Course: COS is looking to expand its global presence, this course will help toward accomplishing that goal and will give students a great resume building experience. - Relationship to Existing Programs: This course can be used in various graduate programs across the university. - Relationship to Existing Courses: Has been offered under the UNIV prefix in the past. - Semester of Initial Offering: Summer 2018 - Proposed Instructors: Padmanabhan Seshaiyer - Insert Tentative Syllabus Below